turingschool/frontend-mod-1-prework/section1/reflection.md

 * The other main point that really stood out was teaching others as a way to solidify your own knowledge.
 I've mentored and taught coworkers before and it is a really good way to identify gaps in your knowledge.
 It's also been a great chance to go back through and update your knowledge base and review the newest techniques.

-* I already really enjoy reading but would love to change up my reading list to include some more coding specific books.
+* I really enjoy reading but would love to change up my reading list to include some more coding specific books.

 * I need to remind myself to take breaks fairly often.
 I will start setting an alarm to remind myself to get up and move around for a few minutes.